cluesurf/base.tree/readme.md

 ### Welcome

-The `wolf` library aims to normalize over as many APIs and interfaces as possible, so you can code with a bigger impact (like with Rails, but without the framework).
-In this sense it is like a robust, all-encompassing "standard library" (stdlib).
+The `wolf` library aims to be a very low-level implementation of the abstraction over programming language primitives.
+It is an implementation of [`seed`](https://github.com/drumworkteam/seed).

 ### Relationships